NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 A Buddy is not a physical human or other physical entity.
 The Buddy is presented to the Player through the Player's perceptual interface and appears as a simulated presence within the Player's field of view.

-Other Characters cannot normally see or hear the Player's Buddy through their own senses.
+Other Characters cannot see or hear the Player's Buddy through their own senses.

-However, other Characters may have their own Buddies.
+Other Characters may have their own Buddies.
 Buddy-to-Buddy interaction is therefore possible when the corresponding Players or Characters are present within the same narrative situation.

 ### NPC Independence